A lavish lifestyle built on deception

 Md Benazir Hossain, 40, was arrested from Khulna on November 22 after two victims complained to the Cyber Crime Investigation Division recently.
 One of them filed a case on November 21 with Wari Police Station.

-To make the Facebook profile credible, he regularly posted photos of the real pilot flying an aircraft by stealing them from his personal profile.

-Targeting single women through Facebook groups and pages, he would initiate contact via messenger app, deceiving them with false promises of marriage and a future in the United States.
+Targeting single women through Facebook groups and pages, he would initiate contact via messenger app, deceiving them with false promises of marriage and a future in the US.

 He only communicated with his victims through texts and audio calls, consistently avoiding video calls under various pretexts.
 At one stage, he would claim to be in danger, exploiting the situation to extract lakhs of taka from them through Nagad transactions.
 He has 19 Nagad accounts.